snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 ###  Custom Cell Renderers with DMC

-To go beyond plain text in grid cells, you can use custom components as cell renderers.
-AG Grid provides a powerful system for embedding your own React components, and DMC components work great for this.
+In Dash AG Grid, a cell renderer is a component or function that allows you to customize the cell content rather than displaying simple text.
+You can use DMC components as custom cell renderers.

 Key concepts:

 * Use the `cellRenderer` prop to name the custom function.
 * Use the `cellRendererParams` prop to pass props to that component from Python.

-To use a custom component, define it in a `.js` file in your `/assets/` folder under the `window.dashAgGridComponentFunctions` namespace.
+To use a custom component, define it in a `.js` file in your `/assets/` folder in the `window.dashAgGridComponentFunctions` namespace.
 AG Grid will automatically register it.

 For an introduction to [dash-ag-grid Cell Renderers](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) refer to the dash documentation.

+Want help writing these custom cell render functions?
+See [Using AI to Generate Functions](/functions-as-props#using-ai-to-generate-javascript-functions) for how to describe the logic in plain English or Python and convert it to JavaScript.

 ```js